iirisarri/PEB_Phylogenomics/README.md

 ## Coalescence analysis

-An alterantive to concatenation is to use a multispecies coalescent approach.
+An alternative to concatenation is to use a multispecies coalescent approach.
 Unlike maximum likelihood, coalescent methods account for incomplete lineage sorting (ILS; an expected outcome of evolving populations).
-These methods are particularly useful we we expect high levels of ILS, e.g. when speciation events are rapid and leave little time for allele coalescence.
+These methods are particularly useful we expect high levels of ILS, e.g. when speciation events are rapid and leave little time for allele coalescence.

 We will use [ASTRAL](https://github.com/smirarab/ASTRAL), a widely used tool that scales up well to phylogenomic datasets.
 It takes a set of gene trees as input and will generate the coalescent "species tree".
 ASTRAL assumes that gene trees are estimated without error.